Kelly Townsend: School related activism

-Response to the Red for Ed movement

 In December 2018, Townsend introduced House Bill 2017, which sought to prohibit district and charter schools from closing on regularly scheduled instructional days except during pre-approved breaks, holidays, or specific emergencies, and to expand restrictions on the use of school resources to coordinate closures.
-She described the proposal as a response to the previous spring’s Red for Ed walkouts.
+She described the proposal as a response to the previous spring's Red for Ed walkouts.

 The introduced text of HB 2017 authorized civil penalties and allowed actions to be brought in superior court by the attorney general, county attorneys, or private parties.
 It also amended Arizona Revised Statutes § 15-511 concerning political activities by school personnel.
 Local outlets covered the measure as an effort to curb future teacher walkouts, and broadcast reports highlighted that HB 2017 aimed to limit school closures in the wake of Red for Ed.

 Related proposals by Townsend in the 2019 session to restrict political activity by teachers drew renewed attention later in the spring; coverage noted possible fines and discussed revisions shifting penalties from individual educators to school districts.
 HB 2017 was pre-filed on December 21, 2018, introduced on April 25, 2019, and assigned to the House Rules Committee; no further action is recorded and the bill did not become law.